hfoley/lakehouse/03 Build Pipelines/readme.md

 ### Step 1 - Verify paramfile06.json ###
 We'll be back in the Azure Cloud Shell environement again for this portion in our lakehouse folder.

-Type the following command to view the contents of yoru paramfile06.json file has been updated in Azure Cloud Shell environment.
+Type the following command to view the contents of your paramfile06.json file has been updated in Azure Cloud Shell environment.
 Validate the values are as you want them.

 `get-content paramfile06.json`